9track/FlashFloppy-wiki/Quick-Disk.md

 ### Connecting to the Quick Disk Host

 Wiring is as follows.
 Note the conventional QD pin numbering and wire colours.
-However this may vary on some hosts (for example, Korg typically numbers the pins in the opposite order).
+However this may vary on some hosts (for example, Akai and Korg may number the pins in the opposite order, and use monochrome cabling).

 |QD Pin  |Wire Colour| QD Interface   |Gotek Pin|
 |--------|-----------|----------------|---------|